lupyuen/pinephone-nuttx/README.md

 (Why 2 mixers?)

-# Other Display Engine Features

-__DE RT-WB:__ (Page 116)
-> The Real-time write-back controller (RT-WB) provides data capture function for display engine.
-It captures data from RT-mixer module, performs the image resizing function, and then write-back to SDRAM.

-(For screen capture?)

-__DE VSU:__ (Page 128)
-> The Video Scaler (VS) provides YUV format image resizing function for display engine.
-It receives data from overlay module, performs the image resizing function, and outputs to video post-processing modules.

-__DE Rotation:__ (Page 137)
-> There are several types of rotation: clockwise 0/90/180/270 degree Rotation and H-Flip/V-Flip.
-Operation of Copy is the same as a 0 degree rotation.

 # Display Engine Usage

 Here are the steps to render 3 UI Channels (1 to 3) with the Display Engine, based on the log captured from [test_display.c](https://github.com/lupyuen/incubator-nuttx-apps/blob/de2/examples/hello/test_display.c)...